-Providing a balanced diet plays a key role supporting long-term health and well-being.
+Providing a balanced diet plays a key role supporting long-term health and wellbeing.
 On the flip side, an unbalanced diet may contribute to many issues including poor hoof quality, a dull listless coat or a compromised immune system.

 Balancers are a low intake feed (typically 500g per day for a 500kg horse) designed to provide a concentrated source of vitamins, minerals and amino acids to balance a forage-based diet, without excess calories, making them the ideal option for good doers.